Periculum-io/react-native-periculum/README.md

 &nbsp;

-## Usage periculum analytics
+## Periculum Analytics V1

-How to use the Periculum analytics method
+How to use the Periculum analytics method.
+If you are using the V1 SDK methods then do the following:

+Example:

 ```javascript
 import React from 'react';